maningreen/slideShow/README.md

-# evil slideshow widget thingy >:D
+# Slideshow engine

-This is a slideshow engine i whipped up in a weekend.
+This is a custom slideshow engine, written in C++ using raylib.
-Are there docs?
-Not yet.
-Sorry, I'll do that in a second, after the assignment is due

-#### warning
+This was made for an English assignment and was created in a weekend.<br>
+As such, I've yet to create documentation, read `resources/slideshow.toml` to get a *general* idea on syntax.

+Also, if you feel like my writing is poor, it is, and I apologize and humbly request you ignore it.

+## WARNING
-web build only works for chromium based browsers
+The web build only works on chromium browsers